-This thematic survey investigates the political, social, intellectual, and artistic history of the West beginning with the Greco-Roman world and ending with the rise of dictatorships in the mid-20th century.
-The course seeks to develop an understanding of Western history, enabling students to identify the contributions of artists, philosophers, writers, filmmakers, and politicians and evaluate their influence and legacy from a Christian perspective.
+This thematic survey investigates the political, social, intellectual, and artistic history of the West beginning with the renaissance world and ending with the rise of dictatorships in the mid-20th century.
+The course seeks to develop an understanding of western history, enabling students to identify the contributions of artists, philosophers, writers, filmmakers, and politicians and evaluate their influence and legacy from a Christian perspective.
 Students will interact with a variety of primary sources, literary selections, films, and artistic works, and will respond to these selections in a series of simulation activities, projects, discussions, and essay responses that enable students to integrate their understanding of historical materials with the surrounding culture.
 Students will:

-- Think critically, holistically, and biblically about our Western culture; identify major figures, ideas, and developments in the history of Western civilization; and explain their interrelation-ships and significance. - Explain and evaluate the impact of Western civilization, past and present, on the rest of the world. - Evaluate the major developments in Western civilization in view of the Bible's teachings about the human condition and God's sovereignty.
+- Think critically, holistically, and biblically about our Western culture; identify major figures, ideas, and developments in the history of Western civilization; and explain their interrelationships and significance. - Explain and evaluate the impact of Western civilization, past and present, on the rest of the world. - Evaluate the major developments in Western civilization in view of the Bible's teachings about the human condition and God's sovereignty.

-E Key Texts: Lord of the Flies, 1984
+Mey Texts: Lord of the Flies by William Golding, Course Reader

-Western Civilization (H)
+European History (H)

-Western Civilization has shaped and continues to shape the economics, politics, and arts of the world in a multitude of ways.
-In this course, we will examine the roots of modern Western culture through the exploration of the political, social, intellectual, and artistic history of the West.
-The course begins with the Middle Ages and ends with the rise of dictatorships in the mid-20thcentury.
+Western civilization has shaped and continues to shape the economics, politics, and arts of the world in a multitude of ways.
+In this course, we will examine the roots of modern western culture through the exploration of the political, social, intellectual, and artistic history of the West.
+The course begins with the end of the Middle Ages and ends with the rise of dictatorships in the mid-20thcentury.
 In addition to the introduction of important events and individuals, students will be asked to evaluate the works of great philosophers, theologians, artists, and musicians and to develop the thinking and discernment skills necessary to understand and engage post-Christian culture.
 This course will enable students to develop the skills of an historian, such as analysis of primary and secondary source documents, making historical connections across periods, developing chronological reasoning, and formulating and defending arguments.
-The level of difficulty of readings and assessments distinguishes the course from regular Western Civilization.
+The level of difficulty of readings and assessments distinguishes the course from regular European History.

-Key Texts: A History of Western Society for the AP Course by McKay and Perry; Lord of the Flies by William Golding; 1984 by George Orwell
+Key Texts: Lord of the Flies by William Golding; Course Reader

-U.S. History
+U. S. History I Unit

-This class is a survey of United States history from the Industrial Revolution to the War on Terror.
+This class is a survey of United States history from World War I to the War on Terror.
 The class is taught through the reading of a narrative history of the nation, engagement with primary sources from the past, lively discussions, and plays and debates that encourage students to step into America's past.
 Students will:

-- Learn to view U.S. history from a Christian worldview. - Understand the progress and paradoxes of our nation's history.

-• Connect issues from America's past with issues that confront us today.
+- Learn to view U.S. history from a Christian worldview. - Understand the progress and paradoxes of our nation's history. - Connect issues from America's past with issues that confront us today.
 Key Text: America: The Last Best Hope Volume II by William Bennett